 - The results of data analyses.
 These analyses covered a broad range of topics including the state's demography, economy, and higher education infrastructure.
 The data were used to place Vermont in a national and international context and to highlight regional differences within the state.
 The key findings of these analyses are presented in a subsequent section of this report and additional data charts are presented in an appendix. - 2.
 A review of documents prepared by numerous groups that have grappled with the issues facing VSC and have proposed solutions to those issues. - 3.
 Interviews with numerous individuals and groups including all public higher education institution presidents, VSC System Office Chancellor and senior staff, selected VSC Board members, representatives of executive branch agencies, faculty members, employers, and others.
-These interviews shaped the early draft of the report.
-Subsequent to the release of the initial report, focus group conversations were held with employers, educators, and civic leaders in order to gather additional input. - 4.
+These interviews shaped the early draft of the report. - 3.4.
+Subsequent to the release of the initial report, fFocus group conversations were held with employers, educators, (including faculty and staff representatives and union

+- leaders), leaders in other executive branch agencies, and civic leaders in order to gather additional input.1 - 4.5.
 On-going discussions with members of the Select Committee.
 The Steering Group of the SC met every two weeks and the full committee met monthly (with additional meetings as needed).
 Early meetings were devoted to discussions of the criteria that would drive the recommendations of the SC and the process to be followed in accomplishing the work of the group.
 Next came discussions of the analyses and the conclusions that could be derived from these findings.
 Finally, the SC held extensive discussions of drafts of the report prepared by NCHEMS staff.
-These discussions led to revisions and further review. - 5.
-The draft report delivered to the legislature and the Governor in December and a revised report was delivered in February in accordance with the requirements of the authorizing legislation.
-A final report will be completed and submitted in April. - 6.
+These discussions led to revisions and further review. - 5.6.The A draft report delivered to the legislature and the Governor in December and a revised report delivered in February in accordance with the requirements of the authorizing legislation.
+A final report will be completed and submitted in April.

 NCHEMS' role in this process has been to intensively support all aspects of the SC's work, including facilitating meetings of the SC, conduct the underlying analyses and synthesize insights gleaned from interviews and focus groups, advance proposed recommendations for the SC's consideration, and draft each version of the report.